 The Mission of the Travis County Medical Alliance and the Travis County Medical Alliance Foundation is to assist the Travis County community with health related needs and to foster social networks for the families of medicine.
 The TCMA/ TCMAF works in conjunction with the Travis County Medical Society and is an affiliate of the Texas Medical Association Alliance.

-The Travis County Medical Alliance, founded in 1924 as the Travis County Medical Society Auxilliary, has a history of supporting the citizens of Travis County.
+The Travis County Medical Alliance, founded in 1924 as the Travis County Medical Society Auxiliary, has a history of supporting the citizens of Travis County.
 Our members enjoy general membership meetings with guest speakers, philanthropic opportunities, supporting organized medicine, and many social engagements.
-Our members consist of the spouses of Travis County physicians and Travis County physicians.
+Our members consist of the partners of Travis County physicians and Travis County physicians.

 1924-30 Members worked to ensure a pure milk supply, birth registration and smallpox vaccination.